 This product does everything right, but the way Fifty-Three highlights the UX and ease of use is simply perfect.
 The new Pencil stylus is literally the center of attention of the explainer as the camera tracks its every move (I got a tiny bit queasy).
 The ergonomics of Pencil as a natural writing, sketching, drawing, erasing tool come through in every frame.

-I’m actually not a huge fan of this product, but I’ll be damned if Knock To Unlock – or simply “Knock” – didn’t boil the user experience down to its essentials.
+I’m actually not a huge fan of this product, but I’ll be damned if Knock doesn’t simplify the user experience.
 No flowery sentiment or complicated tech specs here.
 Just what Knock does.
 Twice.
 How fitting.

-Give us a call if you want to learn more about explainer videos for your business, or shoot us an email if phones aren’t your thing.
+Call us to learn more about explainer videos for your business, or shoot us an email if phones aren’t your thing.
 Don’t worry—you won’t have to say a word.

 Latest posts by Shawn (see all)